Find Your Opportunity, Contacts, and Due Dates

 Once you identify an interesting scientific program or funding opportunity, we strongly encourage you to reach out to NIH staff for guidance.
 This is especially important if you plan to propose team science or a multiple-PI application.

-NIH program officials working in your area of science can share grantsmanship advice, confirm whether your plans sound like a good fit for their program, or suggest related programs and opportunities.
+NIH program officials working in your area of science can share grantsmanship advice, discuss whether your plans sound like a good fit for their program, or suggest related programs and opportunities.
 For details on NIH staff responsibilities and when you should reach out, go to Understand Staff Roles.

 Use these methods to find program staff in your area of science: